tobio-tenma/ports_to_gamelist/README.md

 ## Work in progress

+**TODO***:

+* Implement the splice / prune logic to clean up the gamelist.xml tree after adding / removing ports from your collection
+* More testing of the various screen sizes, OSes, devices, etc.
+* Implement the additional metadata for media associated with the port
+* Customize gamelist generation further, based on the target environment

 ### Attribution

 Thanks to [Christian Haitian](https://github.com/christianhaitian/) for the creation of PortMaster and his continuing service to retro handlheld community.
 Thanks to the [PortMaster](https://github.com/PortsMaster) Crew for their guidance, patience, and wisdom.
+Thanks to @kloptops and @Bamboozler for their extensions to the ports metadata which is why this can now exist.